SoftwareDesignLab-Fall21-Project/FlaskProject/README.md

 # Software Lab Flask Project

 Basic flask project setup for running our backend.
+Runs as a separate server from the flask project.

 Setup
 ---------------